“Companies that can consistently attract and retain the best talent are getting their employer branding right.”

 Subscribe to our monthly blog posts to stay up to date on the latest marketing news, trends, and resources.

-You can spot Defne create content while sitting on a Pilates ball, writing copy from an airplane, or creating a content plan in a coffee shop.
+You can often find Defne working on her projects in unconventional places, such as sitting on a Pilates ball, writing copy from an airplane, or creating a content plan in a coffee shop.
+She is a true travel addict and sports lover, which makes her an exceptional blogger.